isacmj7/ASSGNMNT_PHP_SPA_WDB/README.md

-# Description: This is a Single Page Application (CRUD) in PHP without using any DB
+# Description: This is a Simple CRUD Application in PHP without using any DB
 # Author: Ishak Islam
 # Create Date: 18/11/2023